-Rabbit owners in Greater Sydney being urged to vaccinate their pets before a new feral rabbit control program rolls out in February.
+CENTRAL Coast rabbit owners area being urged to vaccinate their pets before a new feral rabbit control program begins on 17 March.

-Led by Greater Sydney Local Land Services with the support of major landholders, local councils and environmental agencies, the program will see the release of the Rabbit Haemorrhagic Disease Virus known as RHDV1-K5 (RHDV) throughout the region.
+Led by Greater Sydney Local Land Services with the support of major landholders, local council and environmental agencies, the program will see the release of the Rabbit Haemorrhagic Disease Virus known as RHDV1-K5 (RHDV).

-Greater Sydney Biosecurity Officer Jacob French said feral rabbits where a major agricultural and environmental pest, contributing to the decline and extinction of several NSW native species and costing the Australian economy more than $200 million in production losses each year.
+Greater Sydney District Veterinarian Dr Lisa Goodchild said feral rabbits where a major agricultural and environmental pest, contributing to contributing to the decline and extinction of a number of NSW native species and costing the Australian economy more than $200 million in production losses each year.

-Mr French said it was important domestic rabbit owners went to their local vets to vaccinate their pets prior to the 17 February release.
+Dr Goodchild said it was important domestic rabbit owners went to their local vets to vaccinate their pets prior to the March release.

-“The virus is spread mainly by contact between rabbits or via insects such as mosquitos and flies, meaning it can travel significant distances.
-Importantly, RHDV doesn’t affect any other animals and if domestic rabbits are vaccinated, they become immune to it.”
+“The virus is spread mainly by contact between rabbits or via insects such as mosquitos and flies and can travel significant distances.
+Importantly, RHDV doesn’t affect any other animals and if domestic rabbits are vaccinated, they become immune.

 Feral rabbits are a declared pest in NSW due to the significant amount of agricultural and environmental damage they cause.

 The program will be rolled out right throughout the Central Coast including identified problem areas such as Avoca and McMasters Beach.

 For more information contact Greater Sydney Local Land Services on 1300 795 299.